pkscanvas/RoundTable/README.md

 ## Acknowledgments

-- This work is based on the paper "Advancing Query Precision in TQA Interfaces: Leveraging FTS-Enhanced Dynamic Schema and Context-Aware Autocomplete".
+- This work is based on our paper "Advancing Query Precision in TQA Interfaces: Leveraging FTS-Enhanced Dynamic Schema and Context-Aware Autocomplete".
 ---